 This drug may rarely make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Limit alcoholic beverages.

-Kidney function declines as you grow older.
-This medication is removed by the kidneys.
 Older adults may be more sensitive to the side effects of the drug, especially kidney problems (change in the amount of urine, back/side pain), dizziness, drowsiness, and mental/mood changes (such as confusion, hallucinations, loss of consciousness).

 Acyclovir does not protect against the spread of genital herpes.
 To lower the chance of giving herpes to your partner, do not have sexual contact during an outbreak or if you have symptoms.
 You can spread genital herpes even if you do not have symptoms.
 Therefore, always use an effective barrier method (latex or polyurethane condoms/dental dams) during all sexual activity.
 Consult your doctor or pharmacist for more details.